Baren (printing tool): Alternatives

 Large wooden spoons are also used as burnishing tools in printmaking, glass jars with a smooth circular base can also be used for some applications.
 Low-cost plastic and nylon barens are available from Speedball Art.

-Some newer barens are similar in shape to the traditional one with small metal ball bearings embedded in the bottom surface that generate the high point contact pressures (supplied by the braided cord) and have the low friction (offered by the bamboo leaf covering) of a traditional brayer.
+Some newer barens are similar in shape to the traditional one with small metal ball bearings embedded in the bottom surface that generate the high point contact pressures (supplied by the braided cord) and have the low friction (offered by the bamboo leaf covering) of a traditional baren.

 Another interesting baren is one developed by Professor Seishi Ozakus and made from a bundle of bamboo toothpicks.

 Nik Semenoff has developed a palm press that serves as a baren replacement, made with a number of roller bearings alternating on two close spaced shafts in a small hand held mounting.
 The bearings have negligible friction and the pressures achievable are suitable for some offset lithography printing, though wider spacing of fewer contact points may make it less suited for traditional wood cut printing.